 The jungle represents the ecosystem in which our circles of acquaintances and networking places are located.
 In other words, our contacts list along with the places and activities conducive to building connections.
-Namely class, sports team, network of business people, "afterworks contacts", family, social and professional address books, etc. Since the jungle is dense and full of obstacles, we have to learn some techniques and be ready to dedicate all our efforts if we want to make our way throughtthis environment.
+Hockey club, network of business people, "after works contacts", family, social and professional address books, etc. Since the jungle is dense and full of obstacles, we have to learn some techniques and be ready to dedicate all our efforts if we want to make our way through this environment.